josephmjoy/robotics/python_robotutils/NOTES.md

 ```
 Without the `i=i`, the code prints 10 81s.
 Another option is to use `functools.partial`.

-## January 29, 2018D JMJ: Python equivalent of Java's System.currentTimeMillis
+## January 29, 2018D JMJ: Python equivalent of Java's `System.currentTimeMillis`

 `System.currentTimeMillis()` (in milliseconds, long) -> `time.time()` (in seconds, float) - both UT

 ## January 29, 2018C JMJ: Cleaned up most camel case - > moved to snake case
 It was fairly straightforward.
-The unittests caught some inter-module mistakes - it seems Pylint does
+The unit tests caught some inter-module mistakes - it seems Pylint does
 not catch badly named attributes if the class in question is external - I suppose that makes sense.
 The following module are almost clean: `_protocol.py, channe.py and robotcomm.py`.
 They are clean as reported
 by Pylint.
 However Pylint does not report camel casing in named tuples (for example,
 `ServerStatistics`).

-## January 29, 2018B JMJ: Milestone - simple Robotutils send and receive test works!
+## January 29, 2018B JMJ: Milestone - simple `RobotComm` send and receive test works!
 This is `TestRobotComm.test_message_basic` that sends a single message over the test transport
 and verifies the message is received.
 Far from the light at the end of the tunnel, more like
 light from a small skylight.
 But still, a solid milestone!